tkwidmer/photo_portfolio/_pages/rates.md

     <p>
       My minimum rate for wedding services are 800$ + transportation costs.
 This gives you up to 6 hours of onsite photography.
-You will get up to 100 digital images complete with post processing on a select 100 photos.
+You will get up to 100 digital images complete with post processing.
     </p>

-    <h5> Notes </h5>
+    <h5> Sliding Scale </h5>
     <p>
-      However, I will work on a sliding scale for LGBT, POC, Low Income, and Leather clients and projects.
+      I will work on a sliding scale for LGBT, POC, Low Income, and Leather clients and projects.
 I am also willing to negotiate trade.
     </p>

+    <h5> Booking </h5>
     <p>
       If you are interested in booking, please visit my <a href="/contact"> contact page</a>.
     </p>